 I expect to spend much time this fall, winter, and spring visiting among the churches.
 I aim to be out as much as four weeks at a time, visiting two places per week.
-I shall try to reach all the places requesting a visit and as many other places as I can.
+I shall try to reach all the places requesting a visit and as many other places as T can fane history," but prove every proposition by the Scripture.